outworldly/PMC/Europe.md

 - Significant losses in defence export sales could also have a negative impact on the defence industrial base.
 - This could be detrimental to the overall defence capability of the country.

-# Ban on Recruitment for Military Activity Abroad

-## Costs to Potential Recruits
-- A ban on recruitment for military activity abroad would incur costs to individuals who are potential recruits.
-- These individuals would be deprived of opportunities for employment in the military sector.
-- This could have financial implications for them.

-## Impact on Recruiting Companies
-- Recruiting companies would either cease to exist or move offshore if recruitment for military activity abroad is banned.
-- This would result in a loss of job opportunities and potential economic impact.

-## Challenges in Policing the Ban
-- Rigorous policing would be required to ensure that breaches of the ban are discovered.
-- However, this would be expensive, time-consuming, and unlikely to be cost-effective.
-- This is because recruitment activity for military activity abroad is typically small-scale.

-# Conclusion
-- An outright ban on the provision of all military services and recruitment for military activity abroad would have significant economic and operational implications.
-- It would result in the loss of contracts for British defence exporters and potential financial costs to individuals.
-- The defence industrial base could also be negatively affected, impacting the overall defence capability of the country.

 # Censoring Regime for Military Services

 ## Regulatory Impact